mcrco/obsidian/Single Variable Calculus/Series.md

 ## Radius of Convergence

-> [!math|{"type":"axiom","number":"auto","setAsNoteMathLink":false,"title":"Radius of Convergence","label":"radius-of-convergence","_index":8}] Axiom 9 (Radius of Convergence).
+> [!axiom] Radius of Convergence
+> %% label: radius-of-convergence %%
 > If the $\sum_{}^{}a_{n}z^{n}$ converges for at least one $z=z_{1}\neq 0$ and diverges for $z=z_{2}\neq 0$, there exists a positive real number $R$ called the radius of convergence s.t. the series converges absolutely if $|z|<R$ and diverges if $|z|>R$.

 `\begin{proof}` Let $A$ be the set of $|z|$ for which $\sum_{}^{}a_{n}z^{n}$ converges.
 Then $A\neq \emptyset$ and the set is bounded by $|z_{2}|$.
 Therefore, $R=\text{sup} A$ exists.
 Then, $\sum_{}^{}a_{n}z^{n}$ diverges for all $|z|>R$.
 If $|z|<R$, then $\exists x$ with $|z|<x<R$ s.t. the series converges.
 So by [[#^d5c99e]], $a_{n}z^{n}$ also converges.